 Now you will add the Instagram API product and submit it for review.
 This submission is separate from your App Review, which you will do later.

 - In the App Dashboard, click +Add Product again and this time add the Instagram API product.

-    - In the App Review for Instagram section, click Add to Submission for each permission you will need from our App's Users.
+- In the App Review for Instagram section, click Add to Submission for each permission your App will need from its Users.

 - Scroll to the bottom of the page, and in the Current Submission sub-section, for each submission, click its View Notes link.